jwalton/rust-book-abridged/docs/ch20/ch20-02-multi-threaded-web-server.md

 The important thing here is, if you open up your browser and try to load [http://localhost:7878/sleep](http://localhost:7878/sleep), it'll take about five seconds for the page to load.
 If you tap CTRL-R to reload the page twice in quick succession, it will take about 10 seconds!
 Your browser sent two requests, and is waiting for the second one to finish.

-## Spawning New Threads
+## Improving Throughput with a Thread Pool

-We could solve this problem by just creating a new thread for each incoming connection:
+We _could_ solve this problem by just creating a new thread for each incoming connection:

 ```rust
 for stream in listener.incoming() {